 You’ve come to our easy, step-by-step, and fun guide to drawing a Halloween pumpkin!

 Halloween is one of the most fun and memorable days in fall.
-There are a lot of things to love about the season—cozy clothes, cool weather, pumpkin-flavored-everything, hayrides, and all the leaves changing colors.
+There are a lot of things to love about the season—cozy clothes, cool weather, pumpkin-flavored-everything, hayrides, and all the tree leaves changing colors.

 The origins of this Halloween craft trace back to Ireland, where originally people carved faces into turnips.
 Later, the practice spread to the United States, where pumpkins were more popular, and countless Halloween pumpkins have been carved every year since.
+They often decorate porches to welcome kids as they trick-or-treat for Halloween sweets.

 We’ll be coloring this in later, so make sure to grab some bright colors!
 Grab your art materials, let’s get started!